 - Retraining in an old area of experience or training in a new one

-- Regarding interviews, keeping in mind that a prospective employer cannot legally ask whether an applicant has been addicted to drugs or in drug treatment
+And remember, a prospective employer cannot legally ask whether an applicant has been addicted to drugs or in drug treatment.

-Returning to work will mean that the recovering addict is responsible for controlling his finances again.
-A recovering addict must handle money mindfully and carefully as having this resource at his fingertips can trigger relapse.
-Many people in recovery will work with a continuing care counselor who will be aware of the challenges that handling money presents and of the recovering person’s specific history with finances.
-The counselor’s guidance, at least initially, may include strategies for limiting access to money, such as:
+Returning to work means the recovering addict is once again responsible for controlling his or her finances.
+Handling money mindfully and carefully is an important part of preventing relapse.4 Many people in recovery will work with a continuing care counselor who will be aware of the challenges that handling money presents and of the recovering person’s specific history with finances.
+The counselor’s guidance may include strategies for limiting access to money, such as:

 - Not having or carrying an ATM card

 - Giving wages/any funds received to a responsible family member

 - Structuring banking services such that a withdrawal has to be made in person

 These limitations can also work as a savings device; barriers to access of money can lead to lower spending on unnecessary items, even those that are not drug-related.
 Saving money will be necessary to have the funds needed to repair any existing damage to credit.
 Good credit is a key building block to a healthy financial future, and it provides opportunities to finance major life events, like buying a home.